SSWConsulting/SSW.Rules.Content/rules/do-you-use-sharepoints-news-feature/rule.md

 * Version control and archiving: With SharePoint, you can easily maintain a version history of your news posts.
 This allows you to track changes, revert to previous versions if needed, and keep a comprehensive record of past announcements or updates.

 * Analytics and insights: SharePoint provides analytics and usage data, allowing you to track the reach and engagement of your news posts.
 You can gain insights into the number of views, comments, and reactions, helping you gauge the effectiveness and relevance of your communications.

+* Integration with Power BI: SharePoint's News feature enables the embedding of Power BI reports or dashboards directly into news posts.
+This integration allows you to present data-driven insights and visualizations alongside your news updates, enhancing the understanding and impact of the information shared.

 ![](2023-06-05_13-40-03.png)